leafo/lapis-console/README.md

 damage to you system.

 The console is only accessible in the `"development"` environment.
 It will return a 404 if accessed in any other environment.
+You can bypass this protection by passing `{env = "all"}` as the first argument of `make_console`.

 ## Building